luca-citino/luca-citino.github.io/research.md

 ### Drafts coming soon

 **Are subsidies to apprenticeships a bad deal?
 Evidence from a recent Italian reform** <font size="-1">with <a href="https://sites.google.com/site/alessandrafenizia/">Alessandra Fenizia</a></font>

+### Policy papers
+**Tackling the emergency.
+The scaling up of productive capacity in the Italian Health System: progress overview** <font size="-1">with Luciana Aimone Gigio, Domenico Depalo, Maura Francese and Andrea Petrella</font>

 ### Other publications
 **Accessing development assistance data and statistics** <font size="-1">with <a href="http://eduardomissoni.info/?lang=en">Eduardo Missoni</a> in <i>Management of International Institutions and NGOs (2013) Routledge. pp 227-236</i></font>